jwi84/docker-role-ruskofd/README.md

 **Implementation notes**

-  - Socket Activation : this role aims server deployments of Docker, therefore daemon socket activation is disabled.
+  - Socket Activation : this role aims server deployments of Docker, therefore daemon socket activation is disabled (to avoid breaking of containers auto start on boot)
   - Docker Compose : this role can also install Docker Compose, but only the v2 version as plugin.
 The Docker Compose v1 (standalone `docker-compose` CLI) is now deprecated by Docker developers.

 ### Role variables